 Banking business intelligence can play a major role in helping management teams within financial institutions to answer a number of key questions as they execute their strategic objectives.

-One of the major benefits of using an automated business intelligence application from the outset to produce management information is a reduction of ongoing consultancy costs because the need to employ analysts to do manual work in the financial performance and management reports production process will be eliminated.
+One of the major benefits of using an automated business intelligence application from the outset to produce management information is a reduction of ongoing consultancy costs.

 For growth areas business intelligence should highlight where that growth is coming from, at what rates, at what profitability and should answer questions about employees such as; who is performing best and what are they doing well?